NETWAYS/rt-extension-createlinkedtickets/README.md

-# CreateLinkedTickets Extension for Request Tracker
+# Create Linked Tickets Extension for Request Tracker

 #### Table of Contents